Minnesota's harsh climate can cause severe damage to landscape plants.

-- Lack of plant hardiness and its inability to survive extreme cold
+- Lack of plant hardiness and inability to survive extreme cold.

-- A majority of Minnesota is located in USDA cold hardiness zones 3 (-40 degrees F) and 4 (-30 degrees F)
+- Much of Minnesota is located in USDA cold hardiness zones 3 (-40 degrees F) and 4 (-30 degrees F).

-Roots of most trees and shrubs that grow in Minnesota die at temperatures at or below 0 and up to 10 degrees.
-These plants survive in Minnesota because soil temperatures normally are much higher than air temperatures and because soil cools down much more slowly than air temperature.
+Roots of most trees and shrubs that grow in Minnesota die at temperatures at or below 0 and up to 10 degrees F. These plants survive in Minnesota because soil temperatures normally are much higher than air temperatures and because soil cools down much more slowly than the air temperature.